John Marshall: Other key cases

-Ogden v.
+In Ogden v.
 Saunders, Marshall dissented in part and "assented" in part, and the Court upheld a state law that allowed individuals to file bankruptcy.
 In his separate opinion, Marshall argued that the state bankruptcy law violated the Contract Clause.
 In Barron v.
 Baltimore, the Court held that the Bill of Rights was intended to apply only to the federal government, and not to the states.
 The courts have since incorporated most of the Bill of Rights with respect to the states through the Fourteenth Amendment, which was ratified decades after Marshall's death.

 Authorship of Washington biography

-After his appointment to the Supreme Court, Marshall began working on a biography of George Washington.
-He did so at the request of his close friend, Associate Justice Bushrod Washington, who had inherited the papers of his uncle.
+After his appointment to the U.S. Supreme Court, Marshall began working on a biography of George Washington at the request of his close friend, Associate Justice Bushrod Washington, who inherited the papers of his uncle.
 Marshall's The Life of George Washington, the first biography about a U.S. president ever published, spanned five volumes and just under one thousand pages.
 The first two volumes, published in 1804, were poorly received and seen by many as an attack on the Democratic-Republican Party.
-Nonetheless, historians have often praised the accuracy and well-reasoned judgments of Marshall's biography, while noting his frequent paraphrases of published sources such as William Gordon's 1801 history of the Revolution and the British Annual Register.
+But historians have praised the accuracy and well-reasoned judgments of Marshall's biography, while noting his frequent paraphrases of published sources such as William Gordon's 1801 history of the American Revolution and the British Annual Register.
 After completing the revision to his biography of Washington, Marshall prepared an abridgment.
 In 1833 he wrote, "I have at length completed an abridgment of the Life of Washington for the use of schools.
 I have endeavored to compress it as much as possible. ...
 After striking out every thing which in my judgment could be properly excluded the volume will contain at least 400 pages."
 The Abridgment was not published until 1838, three years after Marshall died.

 1829–1830 Virginia Constitutional Convention

 In 1828, Marshall presided over a convention to promote internal improvements in Virginia.
 The following year, Marshall was a delegate to the state constitutional convention of 1829–30, where he was again joined by fellow American statesman and loyal Virginians, James Madison and James Monroe, although all were quite old by that time (Madison was 78, Monroe 71, and Marshall 74).
-Although proposals to reduce the power of the Tidewater region's slave-owning aristocrats compared to growing western population proved controversial, Marshall mainly spoke to promote the necessity of an independent judiciary.
+Proposals to reduce the power of the Tidewater's slavocracy in relation to the growing western population proved controversial.